mose/k8s-playground/kubeless/README.md

 Kubeless playground
 ========================

-Let's try to do something like https://serverless.com/blog/serverless-github-webhook-slack/ as an exervcise to understand how kubeless works.
+Let's try to do something like https://serverless.com/blog/serverless-github-webhook-slack/ as an exercise to understand how kubeless works.

 Setup a sandbox
 -------------------